vakilkunal/MH-Tools/README.md

 You **must** be on the official [mousehuntgame.com](https://www.mousehuntgame.com/) website for these bookmarklets to work.
 Same-origin policy blocks access to DOM elements and requests to server endpoints while playing in Facebook's `<iframe>`.

-_Note:_ The process of using a bookmarklet in mobile browsers can vary.
-For example, in Chrome for Android, you must type the first few characters of the bookmarklet's name in the address bar and click it from there for the code to take effect.
+_Note:_ Mobile browsers can vary in their approach to accessing bookmarklets.
+For example, in Chrome for Android, you must type the first few characters of a bookmarklet's name in the address bar and click it from there for the code to take effect.

 |    Bookmarklet    | Functionality                                                                                                                                                                                                                      |
 | :---------------: | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |